vitroid/cif2ice/temp_README.md

 # cif2ice
-A small utility to prepare a new ice structure from a CIF file.
+A small utility to prepare a new ice structure for [GenIce](https://github.com/vitroid/GenIce) from a CIF file.

 The source can be